Learn about actual and potential costs

 How risky is the Drywall supply chain?

-Buyers of drywall face a medium degree of risk from supply chain factors.
-Global demand shifts, as well as tariffs on gypsum originating from China, have been causing gypsum prices to be moderately volatile during the three years to 2019.
-Gypsum price volatility puts a great deal of risk on...
+The drywall supply chain has a moderate degree of risk.
+Global demand shifts, as well as tariffs on gypsum originating from China, have been causing gypsum prices to be highly volatile during the three years to 2020.
+Gypsum price volatility puts a great deal of risk on market vendors and...
 Subscribe to learn more.